openshift/training/beta-2-setup.md

 In a simplification of the process, the `openshift3_beta/ose-haproxy-router` container is a pre-configured instance of HAProxy as well as some of the OpenShift framework.
 The OpenShift instance running in this container watches a routes resource on the OpenShift master.
-This is why we specified the master's address when we installed the router.

 Here is an example route JSON definition: